Urania: Differentially Private Insights into AI Use: Urania : A DP Framework for Text Summarization

 \paragraph{Combined Public-Private Selection (\KwsetHybrid).} In this hybrid approach, we leverage \KwsetPublic while maintaining privacy guarantees.
 We provide the LLM with \KwsetPublic along with several private conversations, asking it to output relevant keywords only when necessary.
 We then apply partition selection over these selected keywords to ensure DP.
 We propose this approach to address potential distribution shifts between the public conversations used in constructing \KwsetPublic and the private conversations we aim to analyze.
 This hybrid method allows for adaptation to new topics or terms in the private dataset while still benefiting from the high-quality foundation of the public keyword set.
+See detailed prompt in \secref{apx:prompt-kwset-hybrid}.